danaamundsen/dnaartists/_posts/2024-05-12-halftone-24-recap.md

 published: true
 ---

 Hi!
 Dana here, checking in to recap Halftone Zine Fest 2024.
 This was a great local event for kentuckians to share their work and meet other artists and zinesters.
-Compared to last yeasr Halftone Zine Fest, the atmosphere was more relaxed and intimate.
+Compared to last year's Halftone Zine Fest, the atmosphere was more relaxed and intimate.

 <a href="/assets/img/post/2024_05_13_halftone1.jpg"><img src="/assets/img/post/2024_05_13_halftone1.jpg"></a>
 <a href="/assets/img/post/2024_05_13_halftone2.jpg"><img src="/assets/img/post/2024_05_13_halftone2.jpg"></a>